42-Short/rust/subjects/module-02.md

 **Hint:** you might want to look at *ANSI Escape Codes* if you don't know where to start!

-* Finally, write a **main** function that uses above function to simulate the game of line.
+* Finally, write a **main** function that uses above function to simulate the game of life.
 At each simulation step, the previous board must be replaced by the one in the terminal.

 Example: